Security Protocols Critical to Success in Open Office Environments

 Ensure your facility is as secure as possible through company policies and procedures dictating what information can be accessed.
 All employees should be trained effectively in security protocols when they begin employment, and security refresher sessions should be scheduled routinely.
 Communication should also be encouraged amongst employees, and those who follow the established security protocols should be rewarded regularly.

 In a larger enterprise, there is a greater chance for employees to work with different individuals daily.
 Physical and data security needs to be a priority to mitigate the potential security risks that are prevalent in an open office environment.
-Contact Veristream today at 888-718-0807 to discuss how implementing visitor management into your open office environment can enhance security, or request a demo on online today.
+Contact Veristream at 1-888-718-0807 to discuss how implementing visitor management into your open office environment can enhance security or request a demo online.